 “A translator?
 No need, I am bilingual.”
-You can’t imagine the number of people who use this argument to dismiss or ignore their translation needs.
+You can’t imagine how many people use this reasoning to dismiss or overlook their translation needs.

 Translation into English: Chloe Findlay